 The partnership with Everton in the Community aims to promote health and well-being to local communities, as well as conducting research into these issues.
 We have partnered with Everton in the Community on three health related projects, ‘Active Blues’ and ‘Tackling the Blues’, as well as ‘The People’s Family Project’.

-To find out more about the work of Everton in the Community, click here.
+To find out more about the work of Everton in the Community.

 Together with Everton in the Community we have delivered sessions across all three projects within local communities throughout Merseyside.
 Each project is underpinned by research here at Edge Hill, into issues surrounding physical activity and its effects on mental health, as well as sports policy, which help demonstrate its impact to support bids for funding.
 In association with Everton in the Community, we have launched our MSc Sport, Physical Activity and Mental Health course, which is the first of its kind in the UK and Europe.
-To find out my about MSc Sport, Physical Activity and Mental Health course, click here.
+Click to find out about MSc Sport, Physical Activity and Mental Health course.

 Charity Times Cross-sector Partnership of the Year Award 2017